nishnik/blackjack/README.md

 1. Go to `Student Academic Activities (UG)` section in `Academic`.
 This gives you a cookie for accesing the `/Acad` route.
 You will not be able to mine the grades without this.

-2. Go to `https://erp.iitkgp.ernet.in/Acad/Pre_Registration/subject_grade_status.jsp?subno=XXXXXXX` and refresh the page while having the networking tab on Google Chrome's Inspector on.
-View the headers of the request to see what jsession ID you must input in `getNewGrades.py`.
+2. Get the content of the `JSID#/Acad` named cookie set by ERP.
+It should be something like `43E........26F.worker3`.
+Update this in `getNewGrades.py`.

-After that, one can mine grades of all courses using `python getNewGrades.py` and save it to `allCourses.json`
+After that, one can mine grades of all courses using `python getNewGrades.py` which saves the new grades to `newGrades.json`

 Run blackjack
 ```